hvperdrive/wcm-template-manager-ngx/README.md

 ## Dynamic Components
 The module needs a custom selector to be able to make a selection in the components you provide.

-To be able to do this import the type `Dynamic` from the module by adding the following to your component:
+To be able to do this, import the type `Dynamic` from the module by adding the following to your component:

 ```javascript
 import { Dynamic } from 'wcm-template-manager-ng2';